knpuniversity/javascript/knpu/ep1-basics/old-school-ajax-html.md

 working perfectly.

 Except... if you try to submit the form twice in a row... it refreshes fully.
-It's like our JavaScript stops working.
+It's like our JavaScript stops working after one submit.
 And you know what else?
-If you try to delete on a dynamically-added row, *it* doesn't work either!
-Let's find out why!
+If you try to delete a row that was just added via JavaScript, *it* doesn't work either!
+Ok, let's find out why!